- Home

 For example, this study found that eating five or more apples a week was linked with better lung function and a lower risk of chronic obstructive pulmonary disease (COPD).
 Other studies have linked apple intake with an overall reduced risk of asthma and lung cancer.

-These benefits are likely due to the nutritional value of apples as they contain high amounts fibre and antioxidants like vitamin C.
+These benefits are likely due to the nutritional value of apples as they contain high amounts of fibre and antioxidants like vitamin C.

 Another study found that phloretin – a type of plant compound found in apples and pears – significantly increased the death of cancer cells.
 Even more promisingly, the study also found that phloretin may help to improve the effects of cisplatin, a common chemotherapy drug used to treat lung cancer.